RobinGJonsson/Geo-Memory/README.md

     - The game board contains all cards.
     - The cards are generated through Javascript.
-    - The amount of cards are based on the level.
+    - The number of cards is based on the level.
-    - All cards has a front and a back image.
+    - All cards have a front and a back image.

     <img src="assets/images/game-board.png" width=50%/>